There is so much we can’t control no matter what we do.

 Of course I had thoughts popping and trying to invade.
 I refused.
 I carved out a new pattern of thinking.
 I repeated God’s words, not my own.

 Chains broke off.
-I was free.
+I continued practicing.
+I was set free.

 Free to choose my experience.
 Free to take God at His word.
 Free to NOT make agreements, no matter how subtle, with the enemy.
 I was free to go to sleep in peace, knowing that God had the situation in His hands.
 My worried state of overwhelm was of no use to God, me or my family.